Linuxfabrik/monitoring-plugins/check-plugins/nginx-status/README.rst

 States
 ------

-* WARN if total handled connections is not equal to the number of handled requests.
+* WARN if the number of total handled connections is not equal to the number of total handled requests.
-* WARN or CRIT if active connections are above a given threshold
+* WARN or CRIT if the active connections are above the specified thresholds.

 Perfdata